 Perhaps the organization doesn’t need to monitor remote employees with the “Big Brother” idea potentially looming over their heads but does want to free up some time dealing with payroll.

-Buddy Punch is a time tracking software that records employees’ working hours, covering PTO accruals, geofencing, and overtime tracking.
+Buddy Punch is a time tracking software that tracks employees’ working hours, covering PTO accruals, geofencing, and overtime tracking.

 When payday comes, employers can simply forward the reports to the payroll providers with which Buddy Punch integrates and other services like QuickBooks, ADP, & SurePayroll.